The senior leadership of Himle Rapp & Company includes the following:

 First elected in 1980, John served five terms as a member of the Minnesota House of Representatives and held leadership positions including assistant majority leader, floor leader and assistant minority leader.
 Among his legislative accomplishments, John was chief House author of the bill to facilitate the construction of the Mall of America.
 Appointed by Governor Carlson in 1991, John also served eight years as a member of the Metropolitan Airports Commission where he was responsible for chairing the governmental approvals and construction program related to the $2.5 billion expansion of the country’s 10th largest hub airport at Minneapolis/St. Paul (MSP).

 Raised in a southeastern Minnesota farming community, John graduated with a B.A. in Economics from Gustavus Adolphus College.
-Among his current outside activities, John is a corporate director of the Kraus Anderson Companies, chair of the Board of Trustees of the Minneapolis Institute of Arts and a director and immediate past-chair of the Public Affairs Council in Washington, DC.
+Among his current outside activities, John is a corporate director of the Kraus Anderson Companies, immediate past chair of the Board of Trustees of the Minneapolis Institute of Arts and a director and past chair of the Public Affairs Council in Washington, DC.
 John is a former trustee of the Nature Conservancy, Minnesota Chapter; Gustavus Adolphus College; co-chaired the Breck School Annual Fund and has served on a variety of other boards.

 John has received various recognitions for his service, including the "Government Affairs Service Award" from the Advertising Federation of Minnesota and the "First Decade Distinguished Alumni Award" from Gustavus Adolphus College.